fr0tt/benotes/README.md

 - edit DB_DATABASE, DB_USERNAME and DB_PASSWORD in .env file accordingly (_in order to be able to connect to your database_)
 - php artisan install  (_amongst other: creates database tables and fills them_)
 - ln -sfn ../storage/app/public/ public/storage (_create symlink for storage_)
-- chmod -R 774 storage (_make storage directory writable for webserver_)
+- chown -R :www-data storage && chmod -R 774 storage (_make storage directory writable for webserver if your webserver runs as user www-data_)

 ## Upgrade